 Until, of course, I change my goal: namely, I might develop a desire to use science to prove the existence of God.
 Once I develop that desire, my belief system automatically undergoes an important change: I start recognizing that it should be possible to achieve such a goal, and then contrary and favorable evidence is evaluated with the aim to achieve the goal—e.g. the contrary evidence becomes how I should not try to fulfill the goal, while the favorable evidence becomes the method by which I can fulfill the goal.
 In short, if I already have a predetermined belief, only a change in goals can bring about a difference.

-This intuitive description of human psychology underlies the Sāńkhya model of mind, intellect, ego, and mahattattva.
+This intuitive description of human psychology underlies the Sāńkhya model of the mind, intellect, ego, and mahattattva.
 The mahattattva is our moral values, which are chosen by consciousness.
 Once these values are changed, our goals are altered automatically.
 Once the goals are altered, the beliefs are automatically modified.
 As the beliefs are modified, the concepts in the mind are automatically revised.
-The revision of concepts in the mind leads to a shift in sensations, which then leads to perception of different sense objects.
-In other words, change happens from inside-out, not outside-in.
+The revision of concepts in the mind leads to a shift in sensations, which then leads to the perception of different sense objects.
+In other words, change happens from inside out, not outside in.
 To bring about a change in our experiences, we have to change ourselves, rather than the world.

 The Four Forms of God

 Vedic texts describe how these four subtle elements are “ruled” by four forms of God, namely, Vasudeva (mahattattva – the moral sense), Saṅkarṣaṇa (ego – the intentions and goals), Pradyumna (intellect – beliefs and judgments), and Aniruddha (mind – concepts).